travis-ci/docs-travis-ci-com/blog/_posts/2013-12-04-builds-atom-feed-now-available.md

 You can substitute `travis-ci` and `travis-core` to the repository owner and name of the repository you would like to subscribe to.

-Alternately, you can also send the HTTP `Accept: application/atom+xml` header to the above URL with or without the `.atom` extension.
+Alternatively, you can also send the HTTP `Accept: application/atom+xml` header to the above URL with or without the `.atom` extension.
 (If you do not pass this header, you will get the JSON-formatted data without the extension.)